 Dozvedieť sa viac

-The FSFE launched a podcast series to talk once a month with people who have inspiring ideas about software freedom and to reach broader audiences beyond its traditional community.
+The FSFE launched a podcast series to talk with people who have inspiring ideas about software freedom and to reach broader audiences beyond its traditional community.

 Dozvedieť sa viac